Plant Breeding

 Carrots

-Originally, carrots were yellow and purple.
-In the 1600s, humans began breeding them to be white and orange, and then in the 1700s, they were bred to be red.
+Carrots were originally yellow and purple.
+In the 1600s, humans began breeding them to be white and orange.
+Then, in the 1700s, they were bred to be red.
 Purple carrots are still grown in Europe and Asia, and red carrots are grown in China and India.

 Watermelons

-About 5,000 years ago, watermelons were only two inches in diameter and had a bitter taste, vastly different from the large, sweet-tasting fruit we enjoy today.
+About 5,000 years ago, watermelons measured only two inches in diameter and had a bitter taste making them vastly different from the large, sweet-tasting fruit we enjoy today.

 Bananas

-About 6,500 years ago, humans started breeding Musa acuminate, the ancestor of the modern-day banana.
-Musa acuminate was then crossed with Musa balbisiana to produce plantains, a close cousin of the banana.
-Learn more about the modern banana, Fusarium Tropical Race 4 – the fungus currently threating bananas, and how plant breeding is trying save them at The History of the Modern Banana.
+Humans started breeding Musa acuminate, the ancestor of the modern-day banana, about 6,500 years ago.
+Musa acuminate was then crossed with Musa balbisiana to produce a close cousin of the banana called plantains.
+Learn more about the modern banana, the fungus currently threatening bananas called Fusarium Tropical Race 4, and how plant breeding is trying save them at The History of the Modern Banana.

 Corn

-About 10,000 years ago, humans discovered Teosinte, which was a plant with small, thin “cobs” only 5-8 centimeters (2-3 inches) long with kernels so hard they would crack your teeth.
-Over thousands of years of selection, Teosinte was adapted to produce the 30-centimeter (12-inch) ears commonly grown today.
+Humans discovered Teosinte, a plant with small, thin “cobs” only 5-8 centimeters (2-3 inches) long and kernels so hard they would crack your teeth.
+Over thousands of years of selection, Teosinte was adapted to produce the 30-centimeter (12-inch) ears of corn commonly grown today.

 Cauliflower, Broccoli, Cabbage, Brussels Sprouts, and Kale